cp3402-students/cp3402-2021-site-cp3402-2021-team03/theme.md

 We changed many files such as header.php, footer.php and responsive.css.

-Logo positioning was changed to the top right to fit the required design that would appeal best to the user.
+Logo positioning was changed to the top left to fit the required design that would appeal best to the user.

 ![image](https://user-images.githubusercontent.com/42225927/119663749-fc672000-be75-11eb-93c2-fac2bd82ea99.png)